Quantco/pytsql/docs/source/usage.rst

 Logging the prints
 ------------------

-When working in SQL IDEs or GUIs, some developers seem to use the sql ``PRINT`` function as a logging or debugging mechanism.
+When working in sql IDEs or GUIs, some developers seem to use the sql ``PRINT`` function as a logging or debugging mechanism.
 We have observed use cases ranging from ``PRINT 'section 4 completed'`` over ``PRINT(CAST(GETDATE() AS VARCHAR) + ': start section 5')`` to printing intermediate